-A new fairy tale from the Middle Ages.
-Thanks to a dragon lady, the people in Drachenfels Castle can enjoy an almost peaceful Christmas.
+A new legend from the Middle Ages in the Siebengebirge.
+Thanks to a dragon lady, Christmas on the Drachenfels is a happy occasion in the midst of worries and hardships.
+It takes place in the time of the crusades.
 Many knights from the Rhineland taken the cross and followed Emperor Friedrich I. Barbarossa to Palestine.
 Some of them had not come back yet.

 A little merrier Harti left the room.
 Brangwen, however, was desperate.
 She didn’t have to search, she knew just as well that she would find any more sweet chestnuts.
 They had hardly supplies on the castle left, and to make things worse, the ledgers in front of her proved that they run out of money.

 Yet, Christmas was right around the corner.
 Brangwen’s husband and many other knights were fighting in Palestine, leaving behind their families and friends.
 Brangwen cared for the people on the castle and in the surrounding villages.
 It was a severe winter and their situation had become even worse after a storm had taken roofs off, swept away huts and heavily damaged parts of the castle.
 Brangwen had the damages repaired as best she could, so that the people had at least a roof over their heads.
 But despite of all her efforts, only a few parts of the castle were secured and warm, and they had no more money.